-- Be in a valid immigration status for at least two semesters (except students who must work as a requirement for their degree).
+- Be in a valid immigration status with full-time enrollment for at least two consecutive

 - Secure a job offer related to the student's field of study.

-- Obtain CPT authorization BEFORE beginning employment; authorization cannot be postdated.
+- Obtain CPT authorization listed on I-20 BEFORE beginning employment; authorization

 There is no limit to the amount of CPT a student is eligible for; however, if 12 months or more of full-time CPT are used, a student forfeits OPT eligibility.
 Accrual of part-time CPT does not affect eligibility for OPT.
 CPT is not available after a student completes a degree program.

-Students are eligible for CPT under one of the following two categories and two time periods:
+Students are eligible for CPT under one of the following two categories: